tednaleid/blog/docs/_posts/2021-05-02-kafka-topic-partitioning-replication.markdown

 So if your average compressed record (including key, value, and headers) is 500 bytes and you use the `batch.size` of `16384`, you can expect to have 32 records in the average batch.

 If your average compressed record takes up 32KB, every "batch" will be a record by itself.
-You might want to take a look at that.

 #### Batch Config Details